Assistant Professor of Public Administration

-Dr. Doreen Crisostomo is a Professor of Accounting in the School of Business and Public Administration at the University of Guam, where she has taught since 2005.
-Currently, she is the Accountability Director for the AGA-Guam Chapter, a reviewer to the Popular Annual Financial Reporting Award Program of the Government Finance Officers Association, and a member of the Guam Housing Corporation Board of Directors.
+Dr. Doreen T. Crisostomo-Muña is a Professor of Accounting in the School of Business and Public Administration at the University of Guam.
+She teaches courses in the Accounting and Public Administration programs.
+Currently, she is the Accountability Director for the AGA-Guam Chapter, and reviewer to the Popular Annual Financial Reporting Award Program of the Government Finance Officers Association.

-She has published articles on topics of government accounting, accounting systems, and pedagogy.
-In recognition of her work, she has received several awards from the National Association of Government Accountants, including the Chapter Accountability and Transparency awards, the Platinum Level Chapter Recognition Award, and the Platinum Regional Vice President Award.
-She has also been awarded the NASBA Center for the Public Trust Campus Being a Difference Award for ethical leadership, UOG Community Awareness Award for research and was a nominee for the American Institute of Certified Public Accountants George Krull/Grant Thornton Teaching Innovation Award.
+She has published articles on topics of government accounting, public policy, accounting systems, and pedagogy.
+In recognition of her work, she has received several awards from AGA National, including the 2022 Educator Award, Chapter Accountability and Transparency awards, the Platinum Level Chapter Recognition Award, and the Platinum Regional Vice President Award.
+She has also been awarded the NASBA Center for the Public Trust Campus Being a Difference Award for ethical leadership, UOG Community Awareness Award for research, and was a nominee for the American Institute of Certified Public Accountants George Krull/Grant Thornton Teaching Innovation Award.